 Disney.
 The myth, the legend.
-It has been around for nearly one hundred years and has become a staple in nearly every home, regardless of one's age, for its fantastical movies and lovely fairytales.
+It has been around for nearly one hundred years and has become a staple in every home, regardless of one's age, for its fantastical movies and lovely fairy tales.
 Disney+ has stepped onto the scene with their own original movies, with many different options to choose from.
 While there are so many upcoming Disney movies to look out for, sometimes, all we want is to relax at home on our couch and watch a Disney+ film.

-One of the more recent releases on this list, Luca is about two little sea monsters who are curious about the surface and decide to leave their lives in the water behind to explore the world, by trying to get a Vespa to travel on.
+Released in 2021, Luca is about two little sea monsters who are curious about the surface and decide to leave their lives in the water behind to explore the world, by trying to get a Vespa to travel on.

 Luca has actually become one of my favorite Pixar films.
 It’s not going to be a tearjerker like Soul or Up, but it’s extremely heartwarming.
 It teaches perseverance despite your obstacles, and acceptance of others in a way that I don’t think has been done so well in a children’s film.
 The animation is stunning and the story is sweet – anyone of any age would enjoy this Disney+ film.

 Black is King is a visual album/musical film, and while at first, that might sound confusing, it’s actually extremely interesting.
 In this film, we follow the story of a young African prince, who is exiled from his kingdom after his father passes away.
 As he grows up, he starts to understand who he is, and then goes to reclaim his throne.

 Let me say that this film is visually dazzling.
 It’s one of the prettiest films I’ve seen on Disney+ so far.
 But, the music is really what drives this film.
 Alongside the interesting story, the songs that are performed, by the talented, iconic Beyonce, take the cake, and truly speak bold messages that everyone needs to hear.